-Jeff Bridich has been the senior vice president & general manager of the Colorado Rockies since Oct.
-8, 2014.
-Last year marked his 12th season in a leadership role within the Rockies' baseball operations department.
-Prior to his promotion he served as the Rockies' senior director of player development from December 2011-October 2014.
+Jeff Bridich was the senior vice president & general manager of the Colorado Rockies from 2014 to 2021.
+Previously, he served as the Rockies' senior director of player development from December 2011-October 2014.
 He joined the Rockies' front office in December 2004 as manager of Minor League operations and held the position of senior director of baseball operations from 2006 to 2011.

 As senior director of player development, Bridich led the department in being named the 2013 Topps Organization of the Year, which recognizes the club that has shown outstanding performance, depth and talent throughout their Major and Minor League teams.
 During his tenure leading the player development department, the Single-A Asheville Tourists won the South Atlantic League Championship in both 2012 and 2014.